FusionAuth/fusionauth-example-node-services-gateway-jwtauth/README.md

-# API Gateway and Microservices Example
+# JWT Authorization in a Microservices Gateway Example
 To setup and run each of these applications, consult their individual README files:
 * [API Gateway](gateway/README.md)
 * [Product Catalog](product-catalog/README.md)